Agency Profit Margins: How White Label Changes the Math

 What Is Eating Your Profit Right Now

-Developers between projects or on bench time generate zero revenue while drawing full salary.
+Developers between projects generate zero revenue while drawing full salary.
 This affects 20–35% of working time in agencies with unpredictable project flow.

 The True Cost of a £10,000 Project — Built In-House